 Follow The Republic:

-Tim Proctor of Columbus is sharing his training experiences as he prepares for the Sept.
+Tim Proctor of Columbus has agreed to share his training experiences every two weeks as he prepares for the Sept.
 28 Mill Race Marathon in Columbus.
+He competed May 11 in the Dances With Dirt run in Nashville and uses different events for motivation during his training.
+Proctor can be reached at email@example.com

 Think your friends should see this?
 Share it with them!